akihirao/At_Reseq/README.md

 The mutation identification in Pipe.10

 * mendelian-violation-qual-threshold: 30
-This setting in gatk SelectVariants wiil select only variants that correspond to a mendelian violation as determined on the basis of family structure as P < 0.01.
+This setting in gatk SelectVariants wiil select only variants that correspond to a mendelian violation as determined on the basis of family structure as <i>P</i> < 0.01.
 * Candidate muatation sites having allele frequencies (e.g., proportions of mutant reads at a site) of more than 25% && leth than 80%.
 * Final-identified mutation sites having allele frequencies (proportions of mutant reads at a site) of more than 25% && leth than 80% with GQ = 99.